zacbostick/IndeedScraper/README.md

 # Indeed Scraper

 Indeed Scraper is a powerful web scraping program designed to extract job details from Indeed.com.
 It utilizes Puppeteer for web scraping and Cheerio for HTML parsing.
+You can try out a deployed version with a basic GUI here: https://scraper.zacbostick.com

 ## Prerequisites